Gustavo-Henrique444/Dotfiles/README.md

 - 📦 **Weekly Backup on HDD**
   Performs a weekly backup of files to the HDD for longer-term storage and redundancy.

+- 🛠️ Automate SSD (daily) and HDD (weekly) backups using crontab 💾📆 Set up daily backup to SSD at 22:00 via crontab.
+    Scheduled weekly backup to HDD every Sunday at 22:00.
+    Ensures consistent and automatic file backups without manual effort.

 ## 🛠️ Usage

 Each function or script can be sourced or called directly from your terminal.
 Make sure to source your `.bashrc` or equivalent shell config to have access to these functions.